mpjan/paceml/README.md

 2. **Zone Definitions**:
   - Process zone definitions next.
   - All zones referenced later in the document should be defined before their usage.
+  - Check for
-  - Check for consistency in units across zones.
+    - Consistency in units across zones.
+    - Logical ranges (e.g., start value < end value for pace zones).
+    - Duplicate zone names.
+    - Overlapping zone ranges.
   - If using `@import_zones`, process this before any local zone definitions.
 3. **Intervals and Repetitions**:
   - After zones, intervals should be parsed.